louischatriot/nedb/README.md

 If you fork and modify nedb, you can build the browser version from the sources, the build script is `browser-version/build.js`.

-**The browser version is still young!** For now you can only use it as an in-memory database in browser environments, I'll implement persistence using indexeddb and localstorage later.
+**The browser version is still young!** For now you can only use it as an in-memory database in browser environments, I'll implement persistence later.

 ## Performance